 Bitcoin (BTC) shares just one similarity with elections and leap years—its halving process occurs (roughly) every four years.
 The Bitcoin halving does not mean the price gets cut in half, so you might be wondering, “What is a Bitcoin halving?”

 To limit the rise of the circulating supply of Bitcoin, the Bitcoin halving process reduces the reward for adding transactions to the blockchain.
-Halving is a unique feature of Bitcoin among other cryptocurrencies.
+Halving is a feature of a small number of cryptocurrencies including Bitcoin, Litecoin and others.
 If you are interested in learning more about how the Bitcoin halving works and what the next halving event means for the Bitcoin market, read on for a detailed explanation.

 How Does Bitcoin Halving Work?